wuxxin/salt-shared/README.md

 This is a collection of saltstates as a result of me learning how to use saltstack.
 Both quality and style differ from state to state, some are quite up2date, others dont.
-It is already in a useful state if you target ubuntu 14.04, but it completely lacks documentation.
+It is already in a useful state, but it completely lacks documentation, beside a few README.md

 ###What can you do with it: